charliecalvert/CloudNotes/Assignments/MongooseBasics.md

 ## Valid Scientists

-save in the root of your project as ValidScientiests.json
+Save in the root of your project as ValidScientists.json

 ```javascript
 [